 You can see a short film about the collection Here.

-My most recent book of poems, Anhaga is published by Vanzenopress and avialable or my website.
+My most recent book of poems, Anhaga is published by Vanzenopress and avialable from my website.
 Further information, full length articles and sample poems are available on my website Here .

 This poem, by John Hewitt, should be better known, so as it's today of all days, I'd like to post it here.
 For an Irishman in Coventry, and his English wife.
 My Apologies to anyone if it infringes copyright.